SarahSoutoul/in-your-tech-era/README.md

 Before jumping into the code, I spent some time reading through the brief to understand all the requirements.
 I wanted to ensure that my work met the brief, but also reflected my values as a software engineer and educator.
 My goal was to build something functional and polished while staying authentic to who I am.
 But getting there was challenging - here's how I approached the task:

 1. I started things off by building a minimal app to experiment with Clerk integration and get familiar with Next.js architecture and features.
 This helped me understand the foundations before adding anything more complex.
-2. Once I felt more confident, I added a theme switcher to test functionality and styling logic.
+2. Once I felt more confident, I added the theme switcher to test functionality and styling logic.
 There were a few challenges along the way, especially figuring out how to make Tailwind CSS work but I eventually got it working.
-3. After getting the theme switcher working, I realized I finally had a clear grasp of the step-by-step process, so I paused app development and shifted my full focus to writing the tutorial guide.
+3. After getting the theme switcher to work, I realized I finally had a clear grasp of the step-by-step process, so I paused app development and shifted my full focus to writing the tutorial guide.
 I made sure to follow the style guide closely and initially tried to write it in MDX, but after a few struggles (explained later in this README), I reverted to Markdown.
 4. Once the guide was drafted, I went through a full review process: reading it from a fresh perspective, following the steps as if I was a new user, and making notes where the flow or code snippets needed refinement.
 I also noted where Clerk's custom MDX components could be used, so I'd be able to include that in future documentation.
 5. Once the guide was in a good place, I returned to the app but was still unsure of the app concept.
 After thinking it over, I decided to build a mentorship platform based on the services I've been offering on the side.
 That's when the project really came to life.
 6. I started with the homepage, then moved on to the dashboard.
-As I built, I had to do a lot of refactoring to clean up the architecture as well as research into docs for the tools I was using.
+As I built, I had to do a lot of refactoring to clean up the architecture and researching into the docs for the tools I was using.
 During this process, I also started writing my project documentation alongside the build process, and made sure to deploy the app early to set up a simple CI/CD flow.
 7. From there, it was all about refining and reviewing, from tweaking the guide to cleaning up the code and making sure everything felt cohesive.
 I kept going until I felt satisfied with the end result.

 ### Challenges & Learnings 🧩